SilasMarvin/wasmind/book/src/user-guide/configuration.md

 **Key insight**: Actor developers define the dependency structure in their `Wasmind.toml`, and you configure those dependencies in your user configuration via `actor_overrides`.

 Each actor defines what configuration options it accepts.
-For a complete specification of actor override patterns, see the [Wasmind Configuration Documentation](../../crates/wasmind_config/README.md).
+For a complete specification of actor override patterns, see the <a href="https://github.com/SilasMarvin/wasmind/tree/main/crates/wasmind_config" target="_blank">Wasmind Configuration Documentation</a>.

 ## Starting Actors vs Dynamic Spawning